wpsharks/comet-cache-kb/questions/2015/34-why-isnt-my-dynamic-content-updating.md

 ### Option 4: Write an Advanced Cache plugin

-ZenCache includes a powerful Advanced Cache plugin system that allows you to extend ZenCache by integrating it with other plugins and themes.
-You can use this functionality to tell ZenCache to do things like maintain a separate cache file for mobile visitors.
+Comet Cache includes a powerful Advanced Cache plugin system that allows you to extend Comet Cache by integrating it with other plugins and themes.
+You can use this functionality to tell Comet Cache to do things like maintain a separate cache file for mobile visitors.

-See `ZenCache ⥱ Plugin Options ⥱ Theme/Plugin Developers` for further details and a link to an example AC Plugin.
+See `Comet Cache ⥱ Plugin Options ⥱ Theme/Plugin Developers` for further details and a link to an example AC Plugin.

 ## How do other WordPress caching plugins handle this?

 Other WordPress caching plugins have experimented with techniques that allow you to prevent a certain portion of a page--such as a specific dynamic portion--to be excluded from the cache, however these implementations are prone to security flaws that can lead to your site being compromised.

-We have a feature request open to add "dynamic fragmentation" to ZenCache (see [GitHub Issue #222](https://github.com/websharks/zencache/issues/222)), but we want to make sure that when this feature is implemented it is done so in a way that won't pose security issues.
+We have a feature request open to add "dynamic fragmentation" to Comet Cache (see [GitHub Issue #222](https://github.com/websharks/comet-cache/issues/222)), but we want to make sure that when this feature is implemented it is done so in a way that won't pose security issues.

-If you'd like to see this feature added to ZenCache, please cast your vote by leaving a comment on the feature request.
+If you'd like to see this feature added to Comet Cache, please cast your vote by leaving a comment on the feature request.